harmony-one/h/progress/yuriy-menkov.md

+2025-04-22 Tue: [Finished](https://github.com/harmony-one/shadow-pool-analytics/tree/main/export_all) the full data export for positions in the top 10 vfat pools.
+Still need to load the rewards from gauges for the entire period — after that, we’ll be able to launch advanced analytics to calculate pool strategies.
+Also did some research on [SnapshotX](https://www.starknet.io/blog/snapshot-x-onchain-voting/) (open-source Snapshot) to work with Harmony, for a governance solution.

 2025-04-21 Mon: Continuing work on exporting data for all Shadow pools to generate extended statistics for VFAT.
 There are several issues with the subgraph when retrieving old positions from many pools — working on resolving them.
 [Grouped](https://github.com/harmony-one/shadow-pool-analytics/blob/main/export/grouped_vfat_positions.tsv) all VFAT position-settings by cutoff and buffer parameters — most strategies monitor the entire Uniswap price range without restrictions.
 With no buffer and auto-rebalance enabled, the system instantly reacts as soon as the price moves out of range.

 ---